Home Pest Library Ants Fire Ants

 Treating Fire Ants

-Multi-queen colonies make eradication virtually impossible.
+Multiple-queen colonies make permanent elimination virtually impossible.
 Single-mound treatments fail because workers exit through tunnels several inches from the surface.
 Repellent products push the queen to relocate.
 Sustained suppression requires queen-targeted bait broadcasting plus a quarterly perimeter barrier, and even then reinfestation from neighboring untreated yards is the constant variable.
 There is no permanent fix.

 Difficulty to Treat